 One of my current goals is to become more literate with technology.
-I’m actually pretty literate already for a middle-aged, almost empty-nester (at least that’s what my boys assure me), but I recognize some gaps that need closed to better prepare me for the next season of life.
+I’m actually pretty literate already for my age, but I recognize some gaps that need closed to better prepare me for the next season of life.

 I applied this line of thinking to the membership that I most consistently use, my church membership.

 “For as in one body we have many members, and the members do not all have the same function, so we, though many, are one body in Christ, and individually members of one another.”
 (Romans 12:4-5)